carpentries-incubator/reproducible-ml-workflows/episodes/introduction.md

 There are many!
 Here are some you might have thought of:

 * (Not having) Access to data
+* Required software packages be removed from mutable package indexes
 * Unreproducible builds of software that isn't packaged and distributed on public package indexes
 * Analysis code not being under version control
 * Not having any environment definition configuration files